-249. In the wake of Koontz, it seems most evident that a requirement to pay into a public fund, or to pay for the rendering of services for the benefit of the public, will be subject to Nollan and Dolan review.
+&lt;sup>259 In the wake of Koontz, it seems most evident that a requirement to pay into a public fund, or to pay for the rendering of services for the benefit of the public, will be subject to Nollan and Dolan review.
 The more difficult question may be in determining if and when building design requirements-imposed as a condition of approval-may be subject to Nollan and Dolan review.
-See Michael Miller, The New Per Se Takings Rule: Koontz's Implicit Revolution of the Regulatory State, 63 AM.
-U. L. REV. 919, 945-46 (2014) (observing that at oral argument, Chief Justice Roberts suggested that a posited regulatory requirement would pass muster under the nexus and rough proportionality tests).
-To the extent such requirements force a landowner to choose between permit approval and expending more money than his or her preferred plans would have otherwise requirement to meet LEED certification standards will force the owner to expend demonstrably more in construction of a new home than he or she would spend with conventional construction methods.
+See Michael Miller, The New Per Se Takings Rule: Koontz's Implicit Revolution of the Regulatory State, 63 Am.
+U. L. Rev. 919, 945-46 (2014) (observing that at oral argument, Chief Justice Roberts suggested that a posited regulatory requirement would pass muster under the nexus and rough proportionality tests).
+To the extent such requirements force a landowner to choose between permit approval and expending more money than his or her preferred plans would have otherwise required, the owner could frame the condition as a monetary exaction.
+For example, a permit conditioned on a requirement to meet LEED certification standards will force the owner to expend demonstrably more in construction of a new home than he or she would spend with conventional construction methods.
 Assuming the owner can demonstrate the cost deferential, he might have a claim under Koontz.
-Indeed, to the extent such requirements are imposed to promote public goods, there would be a due process problem.
+Indeed, to the extent such requirements are imposed to promote public goals, the added costs are fairly characterized as a dedication to the public good.
+Alternatively, if these conditions were not imposed to promote public goods there would be a due process problem.